giacomelli/JobSharp/README.md

 <a name="Step3">Configuring Windows Service</a>
 ===

-Replace the content of the file Program.cs.
+Replace the content of the file Program.cs:

 ```csharp
 using JobSharp;